IT compliance officer reviewing email security in office

 Secure Email Best Practices

-Emails can be intercepted and read by unauthorised parties, and they can also be used to spread malware and other malicious software.
-That's why it's important to take steps to secure your email communications.
+Emails can be intercepted by unauthorised parties and used to spread malware and other malicious software.
+It's essential to take steps to secure your email communications.

-In this article, we'll discuss some of the best practices for email security, including how to create strong passwords, how to use encryption, and how to identify and avoid phishing scams.
+In this article, we'll explore the best practices for email security, including how to create strong passwords, use encryption effectively, and identify and avoid phishing scams.

 Why Does Email Need To Be Secure?

-Email is a ubiquitous communication tool used by businesses and individuals alike, with an estimated 347 billion emails sent and received every day worldwide.
+Email is a common communication tool used by both businesses and individuals, with an estimated 361.6 billion emails sent and received worldwide daily.

-The variety of people who use email for both personal and business purposes makes it an attractive target for cybercriminals, who seek to exploit vulnerabilities and gain unauthorised access to sensitive data.
-This puts both individuals and organisations at risk of data breaches, financial losses, and reputational damage.
+They exploit vulnerabilities to gain unauthorised access to sensitive data, putting both individuals and organisations at risk of data breaches, financial losses, and reputational damage.

-In addition to these security threats, email is also at risk from human error.
-For example, accidentally sending a message or attachment containing sensitive information to the wrong recipient is a common occurrence.
+Beyond security threats, human error also poses a significant risk.
+Accidentally sending a message or attachment containing sensitive information to the wrong recipient is a common mistake.

-Our 2023 report shows that more than half of UK adults have sent personal data over email, and one quarter have accidentally shared personal data via email with the wrong recipient.
+Our 2023 report reveals that more than half of UK adults have sent personal data over email, and one-quarter have accidentally shared personal data with the wrong recipient via email.

 Actions You Should Be Taking